acesadaf/Entity-Relationship-Identifier-/README.md

 ## Results

 The results for this pipeline are shown below.

-We say that a prediction is "correct" if both the nature of the relationship as well as it's direction are classified correctly.
+In the first table, we say that a prediction is "correct" if both the nature of the relationship as well as it's direction are classified correctly.

 ![Results](./Results.png)

+In the second table, we show the precision, recall and F1 score when we are concerned with only classifying the nature of the relationship.
 ![Results Per Relation](./Results-Per-Relation.png)